Unleash/unleash-client-python/README.md

 client.initialize_client()
 ```

-For more information about configuring `UnleashClient`, check out the [docs](https://docs.getunleash.io/unleash-client-python/unleashclient.html)!
+For more information about configuring `UnleashClient`, check out the [project reference docs](https://docs.getunleash.io/unleash-client-python/unleashclient.html)!

 ### Checking if a feature is enabled